-The magic of this dining area is that it's simultaneously simple yet distinctive.
-Indeed, as Geffen reminds us, "sophisticated spaces do not have to feel uptight and stuffy."
+The magic of this dining area is that it's simple yet distinctive.
+"Sophisticated spaces do not have to feel uptight and stuffy," Geffen reminds us.
 With a rich wood table surrounded by an eclectic array of seating options that differ in texture but feel the similar in personality, this section of the home is particularly alluring.

 Mixing photographs with drawings and paintings of a similar theme is a stylish way to personalize your walls and also keep some creative inspiration on tap.

 We love how Geffen hung a sheepskin with silky gray curls over the dining room for an interesting, textured dimension.

 When they're not gathering at the dining table for a meal, Geffen and her partner can comfortably use it as a workspace.
 With plenty of natural light as well as a quirky wall lamp, it's the perfect area to sit in while looking for inspiration or brainstorming design plans.
 Just like the rest of the home, it's simple and relaxed yet artful and offbeat enough to keep an onlooker on their toes.
 This is accomplished through the various layers of periods, styles, and textures since the couple was able to incorporate pieces they've been collecting over time.

 The notion of objects developing their own personal histories is essential: "If it had been designed in a week, it would be missing that je ne sais quoi," Geffen says.

 A textured sideboard is the perfect makeshift media console.
 Not only does it maximize your storage in a smaller space, but it also elevates the earthy feel of the overall aesthetic.